tejrana1605/java-interview-prep/Java Concept/java-design-pattern/abstract-factory-design-pattern.md

 # Abstract Factory Design Pattern
 The Abstract Factory Design Pattern is a creational pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.
 It works as a "factory of factories," allowing you to create a suite of related products easily and consistently.

+**OR**

+The Abstract Factory pattern is a valuable tool when there is a requirement to generate a group of interconnected or dependent objects.
+The design pattern allows for the creation of objects without specifying their class.
+By using the design pattern, we can create whatever we want and still be guaranteed compatibility between them.
+It promotes loose coupling so even if objects are instantiated, combined, or represented differently they can still work together.

 ### Key Idea:
 Instead of creating objects directly via constructors or a single factory, you use an abstract factory interface with multiple concrete factory implementations.